dilettant/thepublicoffice/_posts/inprogress/2012-10-16-dialogue-meetings.md

 1. Feedback on report for reading
 2. Specify 3-5 questions?
 3. Take notes? record?
 4. Establish a form based on structure of the report?
+Make a plan with Victor

 ### Budget
 Fees for dialogue partners: